lbl-sdex/lbl-sdex.github.io/docs/best-practices/cookiecutter.md

 ## What's in this cookiecutter?

-- Standard python package repository structure
+- Standard Python package directory structure that maps to your projects package, subpackages, and modules
+- A `setup.py` file and related files that are used for packaging your project
+- An empty `requirements.txt` file where you can add python package dependencies
+- Standard Python `.gitignore` file
+- A workflow file that can be used by GitHub Actions (a continuous integration tool) to:
+      - Build and test your code with coverage, upload coverage, and report its status
+      - Facilitate automatic PyPI releases and GitHub Releases when pushing tags
 - Testing setup with unittest and python setup.py test or pytest
-- versioneer: updates your version numbers everywhere at once
+- versioneer: automatically updates your version numbers everywhere at once
 - Github actions: starter workflow to automate continuous integration, testing, and deployment
 - Tox testing: Setup to easily test for Python 3.6, 3.7, 3.8
 - Codecov: See how much of your code is covered by tests
 - Sphinx docs: Documentation ready for generation with, for example, Read the Docs
 - MyST extension: Adds Markdown support to Sphinx
-- Auto-release to PyPI when you push a new tag to master (optional)
+- A set of licenses to choose from and attach to the project

 Not included but recommended: